pinting/oraculum/README.md

 Counted up to similarity - treating union as associative, commutative and idempotent - a regular expression has only finitely many distinct derivatives.
 So the derivatives close into the state set of a finite automaton.

-Take the SQL identifier pattern `[a-zA-Z_][a-zA-Z0-9_]*`.
-Reading a `u` consumes the first character class and leaves the starred tail.
+Take the identifier pattern `[a-zA-Z_][a-zA-Z0-9_]*`.
+Reading a `t` consumes the first character class and leaves the starred tail.
 Reading another letter from the starred tail leaves the exact same starred tail again:

 ```
   r          = [a-zA-Z_][a-zA-Z0-9_]*
-  d_u(r)     = [a-zA-Z0-9_]*
+  d_t(r)     = [a-zA-Z0-9_]*
-  d_s(d_u(r))= [a-zA-Z0-9_]* -> The same regex, no new state
+  d_i(d_t(r))= [a-zA-Z0-9_]* -> The same regex, no new state
 ```

 Two live derivatives means exactly **two states** - which is what the built automaton reports.
 There is a third, $\emptyset$, reached by starting with a digit; it is the dead state and nothing stores it.
 Brzozowski's theorem guarantees the search terminates: up to similarity the derivatives are finite in number, so the states run out. `derivre` computes them lazily, materialising a state the first time it is reached.
+A standalone Go implementation example of this derivation process can be found in [`experiments/2-jit-derivre/brzozowski.go`](experiments/2-jit-derivre/brzozowski.go).

 That gives an automaton over *characters*.
 One more step turns it into one over tokens: to take a token $v$, walk all of its characters at once.